aws-samples/bulk-aws-migration-using-cloudendure-automation/README.md

 1. Experience with the CloudEndure service, installing the agent, and using it from the console.
 Learn more about [how to use CloudEndure](https://docs.cloudendure.com/).
 2. CloudEndure account created.
 Fill the simple form to create CloudEndure account and note the credentials used.
 [Get started now with free CloudEndure Migration licenses](https://migration-register.cloudendure.com/).
 CloudEndure migration licenses are provided at no cost for customers and partners.
 3. Target AWS account to migrate the servers.
+We recommend to use the [AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) to manage the AWS multi-accounting environment.
+You can [plan and setup](https://docs.aws.amazon.com/controltower/latest/userguide/planning-your-deployment.html) the landing zone.
+The [AWS Organizations](https://aws.amazon.com/organizations/) will be used to effectively manage and structure the accounts as per requirements in Organization units.

 ## Architecture
 ![Architecture diagram](CloudEndure-Migration-Pattern.png "Architecture")